MadushanBopitiya/MT/README.md

 ## Reproducibility

-All experiments use fixed random seeds (seed=42 for Phase 1, seed=0 for Phase 2) for Python's `random` module, NumPy, PyTorch CPU, and PyTorch CUDA. `torch.backends.cudnn.deterministic` is set to `True` and `benchmark` to `False` to ensure reproducibility across runs.
+All experiments use fixed random seeds (seed=42 for Phase 1, seed=0 for Phase 2) for Python's `random` module, NumPy, PyTorch CPU and PyTorch CUDA. `torch.backends.cudnn.deterministic` is set to `True` and `benchmark` to `False` to ensure reproducibility across runs.

 Validation splits are deterministic and saved to `validation_split.txt` in each experiment folder.